On the consistency of Constraints in Matter Field Theories: Constraints in Matter Field Theories

-hence creating the problem of which Maxwell curvature should be considered: to solve this ambiguity it is enough to see that even if (\ref{Maxwell}) \emph{could} be generalized up to (\ref{Maxwellgeneralized}), such a generalization is not needed since (\ref{Maxwell}) is \emph{already} the most general definition that can be given in order for Maxwell curvature tensor to be the commutator of gauge covariant derivatives, exactly in the same way in which Riemann curvature tensor is the commutator of covariant derivatives.
+which is not gauge invariant: however we have also to notice that even if (\ref{Maxwell}) could be generalized up to (\ref{Maxwellgeneralized}), such a generalization is not needed since (\ref{Maxwell}) is already the most general definition if we want Maxwell curvature tensor to be the commutator of gauge covariant derivatives, exactly in the same way in which Riemann curvature tensor is the most general definition if we want it to be the commutator of covariant derivatives, as it has also been discussed in \cite{f/2}.

-Within this background, to define matter fields that can be classified according to the value of their spin we have to consider that a given matter field of spin $s$ possesses $2s+1$ degrees of freedom, which have to correspond to the $2s+1$ independent solutions of a system of equations that specify the highest-order time derivative for all components of the field, called system of matter field equations.

-However, since it may happen that field equations are not enough to determine the correct rank of the solution, restrictions need be imposed in terms of equations in which all components of the field have highest-order time derivatives that never occur, called constraints; these constraints can be imposed in two ways, either being implied by the field equations, or being assigned as subsidiary conditions that come along with the field equations themselves.

-Although the former procedure seems more elegant, whenever interactions are present it can give rise to two types of problems, the first of which concerning the fact that the presence of the interacting fields could increase the order derivative of the constraining equation up to the same order derivative of the field equations themselves, creating the possibility that highest-order time derivatives of some component occur, converting the constraint into a field equation, then spoiling the counting of degrees of freedom.

-Before proceeding we have to remind the reader that to check causal propagation, the general method is to consider in the field equations eventually modified by constraints the terms of the highest-order derivative of the field, formally replacing the derivatives with the vector $n$ in order to obtain the propagator, of which one has to compute the determinant setting it to zero in order to get an equation in terms of $n$ called characteristic equation, whose solutions are the normal to the characteristic surfaces, representing the propagation of the wave fronts: if there is no time-like normal among all the possible solutions, then there is no space-like characteristic surface, and therefore these is no acausal propagation of the wave front.

-If in the constraining equation the highest-order time derivative never appeared, or if it actually appeared but could be removed by means of field equations, then the constraint is a constraint indeed, but in this case a second type of problem can arise, regarding the fact that the interacting fields could let appear terms of the highest-order derivative in the propagator, allowing these terms to influence the propagation of the wave fronts themselves.